Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 [2].
 Go to Settings >> Equipment Control >> Manage Equipment and select TV.

 [3].
-Select the Change TV option on the screen, followed by clicking Continue and selecting the TV from the list.
+Select the Change TV option on the screen, click Continue, and select TV from the list.

 [4].
 Now, turn off your TV by pressing the Power button on your remote and turn it back on after ten seconds.

 [5].
-Press the power button on the remote again to turn on your Fire TV Stick and check if the remote is working or not.
+Press the power button on the remote again to turn on your Fire TV Stick and check whether the remote is working.

 Reset the Fire TV Remote

-If the issue persists even after following all these techniques, try to reset your Fire TV Remote.
+If the issue persists after following all these techniques, you must reset the Fire TV Remote.

 [1].
 To begin with, disconnect your Fire Stick device and wait for at least 60 seconds.